Adoption Can Offer the Best of Both Worlds

-Give yourself time to make the very best decision for you and your baby.
-Here is the truth: A one-of-a-kind person is developing inside you right now.
-You are carrying someone special, someone unique, and there will never be another person jut like your baby.
+Give yourself time to make the very best decision for you.
+Here is the truth: You are important.
+You’re health is important.
+You are carrying someone special, someone unique, and there will never be another person just like your baby.

 These are 3 Types of Adoption To Consider:

-Semi-Open Adoption: This choice allows you to select the parents for your baby, but full, identifying information is not exchanged.
+Semi-Open Adoption: This adoption choice allows you to select the parents for your child, without your identifying and personal information provided.
+You can chose to be anonymous.
 While first names are often shared, each party in this type of adoption enjoys privacy.
-You will be able to receive letters and pictures from your baby’s family.
-They will be sent to you through the agency with which you choose to work.
+You will be able to receive letters and pictures from your child’s family but your identity remains anonymous as they will be sent to you through the agency with which you choose to work.

-Confidential Adoption: This option is available to birth-parents who would like to remain completely anonymous.
-The adoption agency you choose will support you throughout your pregnancy and will select a family that is a good fit for your wishes.
+Confidential Closed Adoption: This adoption choice is for birth-parents who would like to remain completely anonymous.
+The adoption agency you choose will support you throughout your pregnancy and work with you to keep your identity confidential while helping you with the information you need to select parents for your child.
 Your identity will be protected before, during and after the adoption is complete.

 Adoption provides many options for your unplanned pregnancy.